 \subsection{3.
 Interference effects in $\mathbf{gg\to A \to t\bar t}$}

-An immediate question that arises is how one can discriminate between the production of a pseudoscalar Higgs boson $A$ with a mass around the $t\bar t$ threshold, $M_A \approx 350$ GeV, and a pseudoscalar color-singlet toponium quasi-bound state $\eta_t$.
-The answer is in principle simple.
-The latter is made exclusively by the QCD process $gg \to t\bar t$ (at the LHC, the contribution of $q\bar q$ annihilation is rather small), whereas in the former case the final-state is produced by both the QCD continuum $t \bar t$ production process and also the resonant electroweak process $gg \to A\to t\bar t$.
+The contrasting behaviour between the production of a pseudoscalar boson $A$ with a mass around the $t\bar t$ threshold and a pseudoscalar color-singlet toponium quasi-bound state $\eta_t$ is in principle obvious.
+The latter is made exclusively by the QCD process $gg \to t\bar t$ (at the LHC, the contribution of $q\bar q$ annihilation is rather small), whereas in the former, the final-state is produced by both the QCD continuum $t \bar t$ production process and also the resonant electroweak process $gg \to A\to t\bar t$.
 In general, since these two processes share the same initial and final states, they will interfere.
 This leads not only to a change in the production rate but also to a distortion of the resonance line-shape.
-This interference may be either constructive and/or destructive, depending on the kinematical conditions, giving rise to a more complex signature with a peak–dip structure in the $t \bar t$ invariant mass distribution.
+This interference may be either constructive and/or destructive, depending on the kinematics, giving rise to a more complex signature with a peak–dip structure in the $t \bar t$ invariant mass distribution.

 Calculations of the cross section of the signal and continuum background processes, as well as their interference, have been performed {e.g. in Ref.~\cite{Nous}, which we follow closely here; other studies can be found in Refs.~\cite{Autres}.} At leading order, the full matrix elements including all mass effects are taken into account in calculating the signal, background and interference parts.
 Higher-order QCD corrections are implemented using suitable short-cuts and some widely-used approximations that simplify the calculation but lead to rather accurate predictions, at least for the known cases of signal and background.